New York COVID-19 nursing home deaths may have been undercounted by as much as 50%, attorney general says

 "A larger number of nursing home residents died from COVID-19 than the New York State Department of Health's (DOH) published nursing home data reflected and may have been undercounted by as much as 50%," reads a press release from the attorney general's office unveiling the report.

-According to James, the discrepancy is primarily due to the Health Department's nursing home death data does not account for nursing home residents who died from COVID-19 in hospitals after being transferred from their nursing homes.
+According to James, the discrepancy is primarily due to the Health Department's nursing home death data not accounting for nursing home residents who died from COVID-19 in hospitals after being transferred from their nursing homes.

 New York State Health Commissioner Dr. Howard Zucker released his own statement in response to the report on Thursday.
 Zucker took issue with James' undercount allegation, noting that all COVID-19 deaths are being accounted for based on the location they took place, not the victim's origin.